Owning a Bar: Everything You Need to Know

 How to Hire Employees Using 7shifts

-Hire the right candidates with easy-to-use hiring and ATS that will help you find, interview, and hire the right staff for your establishment.
+Hire the right staff with easy-to-use hiring and ATS that will help you find, interview, and hire the right staff for your establishment.

 Step 1: Create and share the job postings.